Similarities striking between 2 deadly Oakland fires

 "Both buildings were incredibly problematic and had a lot of legal issues," Mayor Libby Schaaf said Tuesday.

-Four people died in the latest fire — just three days after city building inspectors found multiple fire code violations, including inoperable sprinklers and alarms, at the building that houses about 80 people.
+Four people died in the latest fire, which occurred three days after city building inspectors found multiple fire code violations, including inoperable sprinklers and alarms, at the building that housed about 80 people.

+Authorities have not determined a cause for the spectacular blaze that lit up the night sky.
+Firefighters made a number of dramatic rescues and initially believed only one person had perished.

+The number grew to four and authorities so far have identified two victims: Cassandra Robertson, 50, and Edwarn Anderson, 64.

 The building, where many residents did not have their own kitchens, had been the target of 20 complaints to the city building department over the past 10 years.
 One involved a floor that was caving in because of badly leaking pipes.
-Others dealt with broken smoke detectors and no working heat in the building in the past year.
+Others in the last year cited broken smoke detectors and no heat.

 "It was a rough place to live," said 26-year-old Ruben Deon Mitchell Jr. "There was a lot of trash and noise."